 - 175g (6oz) soft light brown sugar

 - Finely zested rind of 1 orange

-- Set oven to 180°C (gas mark 4).
-Place the butter, sugar and golden syrup into a pan, and put the pan over a gentle heat, stirring occasionally until the butter melts.
+- Put the butter, sugar and golden syrup into a pan, heat gently.
+Stir occasionally until the butter has melted.

 - Meanwhile, tip the oats into a bowl and stir in the dates, cinnamon and orange zest.
 Pour in the melted mixture and mix well.